markandgo/avl-lua/readme.md

 ## list.lua ##

-list.lua augments the AVL tree by storing a counter for each value in a hash table.
-This allows duplicate values.
+list.lua augments the AVL tree by storing a counter for each value in a multiset.
+This allows for duplicate values.
 Values can only be added if they were successfully added to the tree.

 Functions: